Milo175/Data-Analytics-Portfolio/README.md

 | Theft of Identity        | 62,539      | 41.7             | 77th Street      | 25,800 | 35,800 | 918            |
 | Vandalism – Felony       | 61,093      | 41.3             | Central          | 28,000 | 21,400 | 11,700         |

-Key Insights:
+**Key Insights:**

-The average victim age ranges from 38 to 42 years.
+- The average victim age ranges from 38 to 42 years.

-Crime locations are most frequently reported in 77th Street and Central divisions.
+- Crime locations are most frequently reported in 77th Street and Central divisions.

-Gender distribution varies per crime, with some (e.g. vehicle theft) having large amounts of unspecified gender data.
+- Gender distribution varies per crime, with some (e.g. vehicle theft) having large amounts of unspecified gender data.

-In 2024–2025, cases with unspecified gender increased significantly—interpret data from these years with caution due to dataset incompleteness.
+- In 2024–2025, cases with unspecified gender increased significantly—interpret data from these years with caution due to dataset incompleteness.

-2. Weapon Types and Their Use by Crime
+**2. Weapon Types and Their Use by Crime**

 | Weapon Type         | Total   | Avg.
 Age | Top Area      | Male   | Female | Other/Unknown |
 |---------------------|---------|----------|---------------|--------|--------|----------------|
 | Strong Arm (No Weapon) | 174,770 | 36.6     | 77th Street    | 69,000 | 99,000 | 6,200          |